-Under exceptional circumstances such as withdrawal for involuntary military service, serious illness or injury, or action by the university, consideration may be given by the university for the issuing of a waiver for unused tuition upon written request to the academic department.
+Under exceptional circumstances such as withdrawal for involuntary military service, serious illness or injury, or action by the university, consideration may be given by the university for the issuing of a waiver for unused tuition upon written request to Student Accounting (firstname.lastname@example.org ).
 Payments for charges other than tuition will remain the responsibility of the student.
 Students should consult iit.edu/registrar for the last day to add or drop a class without a penalty.

 University Refund Policy